MoeraOrg/moeraorg.github.io/administration/tools/moctl.md

 : Show the detailed information about the token with the given `ID`.

-`token create [-n NAME] PASSWORD`
+`token create [-n NAME] [-p PERMISSIONS] PASSWORD`

 : Create a new token.
 This operation requires additional authentication with `PASSWORD`.

 : `-n NAME, --token-name NAME`

-  : Assign a human-readable name to the token.

-`token rename [-n NAME] ID`

-: Change the human-readable name of the token.

-: `-n NAME, --token-name NAME`

   : The name to be assigned to the token.
 If not set, the token becomes unnamed.

+: `-p PERMISSIONS, --permissions PERMISSIONS`

+  : Comma-separated list of permissions to be assigned to the token.

+`token update [-n NAME] [-p PERMISSIONS] ID`

+: Change token's name or permissions.

+: `-n NAME, --token-name NAME`

+  : Assign a human-readable name to the token.

+: `-p PERMISSIONS, --permissions PERMISSIONS`

+  : Comma-separated list of permissions to be assigned to the token.

 `token delete [-h] ID`